evmos/evmos/x/fees/spec/03_state_transitions.md

     4. an account corresponding to the contract address exists, with a non-empty bytecode
     5. contract address can be derived from the deployer’s address and provided nonces using the `CREATE` operation
     6. contract is already deployed
-3. Store an instance of the provided fee information.
+3. Store an instance of the provided fee.

 All transactions sent to the registered contract occurring after registration will have their fees distributed to the developer, according to the global `DeveloperShares` parameter.